Soddataset/SOD/README.md

-<div align="center">The paper will be available here once it is accepted for publication.</div>
+<div align="center">The dataset and code will be available here after the paper is accepted.</div>